How to fix Windows update error 0x80248007

 Option 1 – Start/Restart Windows Installer service

-Windows Installer Service is utilized during the Windows update process to efficiently manage and install updates to the Windows operating system itself and other Microsoft software components.
-Please use below steps to start Windows 11 service:
+Windows Installer Service is utilized during the Windows update process to efficiently manage and install updates to the Windows operating system and other Microsoft software components.
+Please use the below steps to start Windows 11 service:

-• Press Windows + R keys to open the Run dialog box.
+• Press the Windows + R keys to open the Run dialog box.

 • Search for Windows Installer service and right-click on it.
 Click on Start to start this service.